ADMISSIONS & VIP ADMISSIONS

 General Admission includes access to nearly all panels (except those clearly identified as either VIP only or separate admission required), and our exhibit hall during published show hours.

-VIP packages usually include full weekend admission, including early admission on Saturday and Sunday (30 minutes before General Admission), preferred seating at panels, a separate VIP line for Autographs and Photo Ops, and a swag bag.
+VIP packages usually include full weekend admission for one adult only, including early admission on Saturday and Sunday (30 minutes before General Admission), preferred seating at panels, a separate VIP line for Autographs and Photo Ops, and a swag bag.

 I’m bringing kids to the show.
 Do they have a separate admission price?

 Anyone 11 or older must purchase admission at the regular price.
-Two children, aged 10 or under, are admitted free with each paid adult admission.
+Children aged 10 or under, need a "Kids General Admission" ticket which is $5 per day, or $10 for all 3 days.
 You may be asked to provide proof of the children’s ages.

 I bought my admission, and my plans have changed.
 Can I get a refund?